robosense2025/track1/README.md

 > 2. What should I submit for reproducibility?

-Submit the code if you are using existing open-sourced VLMs.
-Additionally, submit weights if you perform fine-tuning.
+If using an existing open-source VLM, please submit your code.
+If you have performed any fine-tuning, you must also submit the trained weights.
+Additionally, we **strongly recommend** including:

+- A README file explaining setup and usage
+- An inference script to demonstrate how predictions are generated

+Submissions that cannot be reproduced on our end will be considered invalid.

 > 3. Why are the evaluation results different using the same prediction file?

 We use LLM to evaluate open-ended questions.
-The MCQs result should the exactly the same, while open-ended questions might vary within a small numerical range.
+The MCQs result should the the same, while open-ended questions might vary within a small numerical range.

+> 4. Can we modify the prompt?

+Yes, you are free to modify the prompts.
+This includes techniques such as prompt engineering, retrieval-augmented generation (RAG), and in-context learning.
+However, to ensure correct evaluation, please **DO NOT** alter the `question` field in your submission JSON file.

+> 5. Can we use external models?

+No. This competition is intended to evaluate the capabilities of VLMs specifically.
+The use of task-specific models (e.g., object detectors, trajectory predictors) that directly address the task or provide extra information to the VLMs is not allowed.

 ## 🔗 Resources